MarcoLodini/windows365/Windows365/link/enrollment-restrictions.md

 ## Use a Device Enrollment Manager to bypass enrollment restrictions

 A DEM can enroll devices that are normally blocked by a platform restriction policy.
 A DEM is also not blocked by Intune device limit restrictions.
 Using a DEM is recommended for scenarios where the Windows 365 Link device doesn’t have a dedicated owner.

 After you designated an account as a DEM, the account can be used to enroll up to 1,000 devices.
-However, there is a separate limit on the number of devices any user is allowed to join to Entra ID.
+However, there's a separate limit on the number of devices any user is allowed to join to Entra ID.

 Follow these steps to designate an account as a DEM in Intune: